sourcegraph/cody/vscode/test/e2e/chat-atFile.test.md

 # Expected behaviors for the @-mention feature

-Currently covered by the e2e test in `chat-atFile.test.ts`:
+Currently covered by the e2e tests in `chat-atFile.test.ts`:

 - Typing '@' in the chat input shows a search box for files.
-Typing '#' shows one for symbols instead.
+Typing '@#' shows one for symbols instead.
 - Searching for a non-existent file or symbol shows a "No files/symbols found" message.
 - Search only matches files in the relative visible path, not full absolute paths.
 - Search includes dotfiles after ".".